Part I: The Commercial Cannabis Industry and How it Impacts Communities

 They would much rather have products arrive at their doorstep.
 Any organization that doesn’t realize that fact will not be able to compete.

 There is also a market for educational seminars and classes that teach people about the various elements of health management using marijuana.
 Topics could cover PTSD, seizures, chronic pain, the needs of the elderly or even pets.
-Products could also be sold at these events or in conjunction with an online course.
+Products could also be sold at these events or with an online course.

 Cannabis cultivators, growers, and companies that make devices for cannabis or CBD consumption are also reaping the benefits of the billions available.
 But at the end of the day, corporate responsibility should not end with a focus on how to generate profits.

 Now that we have taken a few minutes to discuss the existing business opportunities, let’s talk about what is truly important.
 Any business can generate revenue and turn profit, but a well-rounded business in today’s world includes community outreach.
 Why?
 Because giving back is what drives our communities to grow and prosper.

 How Commercial Cannabis Impacts the Community

 Before states were flooded by the tsunami of revenue from the tax on cannabis sales, there were (and still are to some degree) many detractors and opponents to the legalization of marijuana.

 Judging by the fact that almost every state has legalized the sale of cannabis, it’s evident that elected officials and their constituents have made their voices heard on the issue.

 Statewide governmental officials regulate the cannabis industry in their respective jurisdictions.
 This means that leaders on state and local levels must consider the impact the commercial cannabis industry has on their communities.